spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-calculation.md

 You can now execute the command via `vendor/bin/console sales-aggregator:migrate` - you will be prompted to confirm before executing the migration.
 Console command accepts an argument to make "dry run" by verifying if all data is correct, it compares aggregated and new calculated values.
 If any order fails verification, it will be skipped and you will have to manually investigate and fix it.
-Verification checks if values are still the same before/after the migration.
+Verification checks if the values are still the same before/after the migration.
-After the migration is complete, you can drop all use of `SalesAggregator`, as all values are already persisted.
+After the migration is complete, you can drop the use of `SalesAggregator`, as all values are already persisted.
 You can get the same results by using `SalesFacade::getOrderByIdSalesOrder()`.